CheeseFrog/AHK-GlobalGestures/README.md

 ---

-Simple programming (<4kb) with cardinal directions only.
+Simple programming (<5kb) with cardinal directions only.

-Features a gnarly mouse-trail as gesture-trail.
+Features a gnarly mouse-trail and On-Screen Display.

 See code comments for gesture details.